-This is a simple guide to understanding ISO, how it's used photography and the benefits of keeping the number low.
+This is a simple guide to understanding ISO, its use in photography, and the benefits of keeping the number low.

 What is ISO in Digital Photography?

-In Digital Photography the ISO is the setting that adjusts how sensitive your camera's sensor is to light.
+In Digital Photography, the ISO is the setting that adjusts how sensitive your camera’s sensor is to light.
 It usually ranges from 100-64,000+ on most cameras.
-The higher the number the less sensitive it is to light.
-Meaning, if your ISO was set to 64,000 you would be able to accurately expose a candle lit dinner.
-Where as if you were outside on a sunny day your ISO would only need to be set to about 100.
-So basically the ISO is what the camera uses to measure how much light is hitting the sensor.
+The higher the number, the less sensitive it is to light.
+This means that if your ISO was set to 64,000, you could expose a candle-lit dinner accurately.
+However, if you were outside on a sunny day, your ISO must only be set to about 100.
+So, the ISO is what the camera uses to measure how much light hits the sensor.

-You might be wondering what does ISO stands for?
-It's an abbreviation for International Organization for Standardization.
+You might be wondering what ISO stands for.
+It’s an abbreviation for the International Organization for Standardization.
 I actually had to memorize that in college and was tested on it in my photography classes.
-Kind of sad hu?
+Kind of sad, huh?

-Also before the ISO you might have heard of ASA if you ever shot film.
-It stands for American Standards Association.
+Also, before the ISO, if you ever shot film, you might have heard of ASA.
+It stands for the American Standards Association.
 I was also tested on that.

 I guess it's good that it is standardized so all cameras can have the same measurements for light.
 After all the shutter is standardized by time, the aperture is standardized by Trigonometry.
 So the ISO or film speed was the only wildcard and some organization decided to standardize what the numbers relate too.
 Now with the ISO each stop of light equals the ISO number.